Bubblyworld/jspm/examples/browser/README.md

 ## Entry
 The goal of this section is to write a React application that renders a "Hello, JSPM" text into the page.
-It's possible to achieve that, in single file called `index.js`:
+It's possible to achieve that, in a single file called `index.js` with this content:
 ```js
 import React from 'react'
 import ReactDOM from 'react-dom'